Canada - Data Protection Overview

 Under PIPEDA, consent is not required if the collection and use of information is clearly in the interests of the individual and consent cannot be obtained in a timely way.
 This exemption, however, has limited application in practice as there is a paucity of guidance regarding the meaning of what is in the interests of the individual (except in situations involving threats to health or safety).

 Under PIPEDA, consent is not required where it is reasonable to expect that the collection with the consent of the individual would compromise the availability of the information and the collection is reasonable for purposes related to investigating a breach of an agreement or a contravention of the Canada's federal or provincial laws.

-Under PIPEDA, consent is not required in a range of circumstances as listed in Section 7 of the law, a number of which are mentioned above.
+Under PIPEDA, consent is not required in a range of circumstances as listed in the section on controller and processor obligations, a number of which are mentioned above.

 Regulations under PIPEDA provide that consent is not required for the collection, use, and disclosure of certain publicly available information, e.g. published information, court decisions, although some restrictions apply.
 In general terms, for the exemption to apply, the collection, use, or disclosure must be related to the purpose for which the information is publicly available.

 Canadian privacy statutes governing the private sector generally allow for the collection, use, and disclosure of employee personal information without consent if solely for the purposes reasonably required to establish, manage, or terminate an employment relationship between the organisation and that individual.

 While the statutes allow for the collection of personal information without consent within the bounds of reasonableness, they nonetheless require the employer to be transparent.
 Accordingly, organisations must generally notify employees that such data collection is occurring and explain the purpose(s) for the collection (such as employee safety).